Mile run: History

 Although a statute mile today is equal to a length of 5,280 feet, the distance of the English mile gained its current definition of 1,760 yards through a statute of the Parliament of England in 1593.
 Thus, the history of the mile run began in England and it initially found usage within the wagered running contests of the 18th and 19th century.
 Such contests would attract large numbers of spectators and gamblers – so many that the activity became a professional one for its more-established participants.

 The mile run was at the heart of the divide between professional and amateur sports in the late 19th century, as running was beginning to gain popularity in the sports world.
 Separate world record categories were kept for amateurs and professionals, with professional runners providing the faster times.
 High-profile contests between Britons William Cummings and Walter George brought much publicity to the sport, as did George's races against the American Lon Myers.
 The mile run was also one of the foremost events at the amateur AAA Championships.
 Although the spotlight was shining on the running scene, the categories remained distinct but the respective rise in amateurism and decline of the professional sector saw the division become irrelevant in the 20th century.

+Prior to metrication, many tracks in the United States and the Commonwealth of Nations were constructed to the specifications of one quarter of a mile, 440 yards (402.336 m).
+Thus, when the mile was run, the race was four laps.
+The Commonwealth Games officially converted to metric in the mid-1960s.
+The United States adopted metric rules in the mid to late 1970s, though some tracks are still constructed to be a quarter of a mile in length requiring calibrated painted lines to run metric races.

 The mile run continued to be a popular distance in spite of the metrication of track and field and athletics in general, replacing the imperial distance for the metric mile (1500 meters).
 It was the 1500 metres – sometimes referred to as the metric mile – which was featured on the Olympic athletics programme.
 The International Amateur Athletics Federation formed in 1912 and confirmed the first officially recognised world record in the mile the following year (4:14.4 minutes run by John Paul Jones).